Interdisciplinary Food Systems Teaching and Learning (IFSTAL)

 - Leverhulme Centre for Integrative Research on Agriculture and Health

 There is a lack of workforce with skills in food systems thinking.
 Across the world, one billion people are hungry, two billion lack sufficient nutrients and over two billion are overweight or obese.

 The aim of IFSTAL is to address this problem and provide students with knowledge and skills they can transfer to the workplace.

-Over 2,000 students studying food related issues have been part of the IFSTAL programme and we know that more than 350 are working in the food sector.
+Over 1,000 students studying food related issues have been part of the IFSTAL programme.
 The programme uses a range of teaching methods, including a virtual learning environment.

 A research placement and internship programme are also being developed.
 Find out more on the IFSTAL website.